“There was the Door to which I found no Key …

 (© Hooman Esfandiari 2023).

-Through my daily work, I am very fortunate to have constant communication and collaboration with people from a diverse range of backgrounds: computer science, orthopedic surgery, AI and the broader engineering field.
-In this role, I manage the AI team within the ROCS lab and supervise technical M.Sc. and PhD sudents as well as medical residents who are involved in the experimental aspects of our work.
+In my day-to-day work, I’m fortunate to collaborate closely with professionals from diverse backgrounds—including computer science, orthopedic surgery, artificial intelligence, and engineering.
+As the manager of the AI team within the ROCS Lab, I supervise both technical MSc and PhD students, as well as medical residents who contribute to the experimental and clinical aspects of our research.

-Through my academic research, I have recently co-founded X23D AG, which is a startup company aiming at providing advanced surgical navigation solutions that can be effortlessly integrated in the existing surgical workflow.
-We at X23D AG are a growing team of software developers and clinicians, pursuing a commercialization pathway for our reimagined computer assisted surgery prooducts.
-I am the Chief Executive officer at X23D AG and a member of the board.
+Through my academic research, I recently co-founded X23D AG, a startup dedicated to delivering advanced surgical navigation solutions designed for seamless integration into existing clinical workflows.
+At X23D AG, we are a growing team of software engineers and clinicians, committed to bringing a new generation of reimagined computer-assisted surgery products to market.
+I serve as the Chief Executive Officer and a member of the board.